gkjohnson/threejs-sandbox/half-edge-structure/README.md

 # Half Edge Structure

 ## TODO
-- Navigate like 2d coordinate system
+- Navigate like 2d coordinate system (direction vector is projected onto next triangle, a step will traverse as many triangles as needed)
 - Implicit coordinte system per face derived from first triangle edge and normal
 - Get a random point and face on the surface of the geometry
 - Use 3d perlin noise to drive the heading of the point